 This event is our premier mountain bike-only Climate Ride, and all of the pedaling takes place on gravel roads (NEW for 2018 – we'll have daily options for single-track if you would like to try it out!).
 Local Icelandic guides and our Climate Ride team will take care of all the details, allowing us to ride, connect, and see how the changing climate is affecting the Land of Fire and Ice.
 On this trip, we travel where few tourists go.
-We stay in rustic mountain huts (expect close quarters).
+We stay in rustic mountain huts.
 If you crave more privacy, we suggest you bring a high-quality tent so you can stay in the campground.
-This trip is well-suited to experienced road cyclists who can get comfortable on a mountain or hybrid bike.
+This trip is well-suited to experienced road cyclists who can get comfortable on a mountain bike.
 Weather can vary and you must be prepared for cold, rain, and river crossings.
 Follow our packing list and you'll be just fine!
 You should train to ride 50km (31 miles) per day on gravel roads.
 There are shorter options each day if you choose to ride in the support van.
 If you are vegan or vegetarian, let's connect to ensure you have great food options.
-Bring a big smile and your sense of adventure for this once in a lifetime trip!
+Bring a big smile and your sense of adventure for this jaw-dropping charitable adventure!

 |Trip Dates:||August 12-17, 2018|

 |Start Location:||Reykjavik, Iceland|

 |Total Mileage:||12-31 miles per day, with daily mileage options|